Jaspersoft/jrs-rest-java-client/README.md

                 .attributes("max_threads", "admin_cell_phone")
                 .delete();
 ```
+###Getting attributes permissions

-Please notice, since `6.1` version of `JaspersoftReportServer` you can obtain atributes with permissions, but you should use additional parameter `setIncludePermissions()`:
+Since `6.1` version of `JaspersoftReportServer` you can obtain atributes with permissions, but you should use additional parameter `setIncludePermissions()`:
 ```java

  HypermediaAttribute entity = session